Arts and Media: It’s How We Communicate

-Be prepared to enter the 21st century workforce as an artist, journalist, advertiser, music, actor, and more with a major in Marshall University’s College of Arts and Media.
-In addition to these careers, our graduates have gone on to be successful business leaders, entrepreneurs, lawyers, activists and more.
+Finding your passion is simple, so ask yourself this: What inspires you?
+Whatever it is, the College of Arts and Media can help you hone your skills to achieve your dreams.
+Enter the 21st-century workforce as an artist, journalist, musician, actor, and more with a major in Marshall University’s College of Arts and Media.
+Refine decision-making and organization skills essential for business leaders, entrepreneurs, lawyers, and more.
 Whatever your passion, let us show you why our students are the most well-rounded, employable graduates!
-Contact us to learn more.

 About the College of Arts and Media

 With vibrant programs, the College of Arts and Media offers professional, discipline-based training within a broad learning context in four schools: the School of Art and Design, the W. Page Pitt School of Journalism and Mass Communications, the School of Music and the School of Theatre.
 Major in art education, or music education through the College of Education and Professional Development.
 We also offer minors in advertising, art, dance, journalism, music, public relations or theatre.

 An interdisciplinary program in video production with two options is now available to interested students.
 You can pursue a Bachelor of Arts in the Arts with a Video Production major, or you can pursue the Bachelor of the Arts in Journalism with a video production emphasis within the Media Studies major.
 Both programs draw course work from the arts and mass communications to complete the major.